Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Long Answer Questions: Power-sharing

 Ans:

-(i) The state judiciary is exercising its power to control the state executive by asking the state government to look into the conditions of its 2,000 children’s home.
+(i) The state judiciary is exercising its power to control the state executive by asking the state government to look into the conditions of its 2,000 children’s homes.
 There is no power-sharing between different organs of government.

-(ii) The aboriginal people have exercised pressure on the government to agree to their land claims.
+(ii) The Aboriginal people have exercised pressure on the government to agree to their land claims.
 So power is shared by a social group with the government.

 (iii) In this case, two political parties have formed a coalition and are sharing power with mutual consent.